 - Waterproof Boots for the autumn/winter months [I love these women’s Wrangler boots– they’re perfect for navigating cobblestone paths in small towns and cities)

 - Rain jacket (My Rab rain jacket is a godsend- plus it’s flattering!
 The men’s version is here)

 - A hat and gloves (I love my Barts beanie and these The North Face gloves for women and these The North Face gloves for men– you can use your phone and keep your hands warm)

-- A warm, snuggly down jacket (This is The North Face down jacket I own)
+- A warm, snuggly down jacket for the autumn and winter months (This is The North Face down jacket I own)

 - If you’re going hiking I love my Scarpa Terra hiking boots.
 Here are the men’s Scarpa Terra hiking boots.